 A WF attack has two phases: training and attack.
 In the training phase, he generates defended network traffic on his computer by loading monitored pages; then, he extracts features from this traffic, and trains an ML classifier on them.
-Features are high level descriptions of data (network traffic, in this case), and will be formalized in section 4; our work demonstrates that the choice of features crucially impacts the success of WF attacks.
-The training phase can be performed offline.
-In the attack phase, the adversary collects defended network traffic coming from the victim.
-He extracts features from the new traffic, and uses the ML classifier to predict which web pages the victim loads.
+Features are high level descriptions

+(a) Closed World attack scenario.